johanley/julian-date/README.md

 Fun fact: they are named after two different Julians!

-A second point of confusion is to assume that a Julian date is married to a particular *timescale*, such as UT1.
+A second point of confusion is the idea that Julian dates are defined using a specific *timescale*, such as UT1.
 That's not true.